jeary49252000/Grapage/README.md

-## Developing Google Chrome Extensions Source Code
+## Developing Google Chrome Extensions Source Code [Grapage]

+Hi!
+This grapage project !
-Here's the source code for the Nettuts+ article on Developing Google Chrome Extensions, written by Krasimir Tsonev.
+Modify from the source code
+of the Nettuts+ article on Developing Google Chrome